- Open Access

-Attributes and their assigned levels included in the ranking exercise
+Table 1 summarises the various attributes (variables) and their assigned levels as included in the conjoint analysis ranking exercise.

 Congruent with these, 216 (23 × 33) scenarios were developed to describe hypothetical patients.
 However, according to the literature plausible scenarios should not exceed 30 [6, 34].
 To reduce the number of scenarios, the authors used the SPSS 21.0 procedure to develop a fractional factorial design and reduce the 216 possible scenarios to 16.
 Winkelhage and Diederich used the same methodology in their research to a sample of German citizens.
 This model ensures that after the data analysis, the importance of each particular attribute (characteristics) and each level assigned to it will prevail, while all other attributes will remain constant.

 A total of 100 participants were selected and asked to rank priority of treatment of 16 hypothetical patients with different characteristics in terms of age, lifestyle, type and severity of disease, expected health gain after treatment and cost of treatment.

 The study was conducted between February and September 2015.
 Study participants were recruited from public locations (e.g. supermarkets and squares) all over Cyprus.
 A purposive sample of maximum variation was used based on the following criteria: gender (50% men and 50% women), age (50% >35 years old and 50% <35 years old, educational background (the aim was to include people with different educational levels: secondary school, high school and university) and place of residence (urban 73.3%, rural 26.7%).This sampling technique was selected because our aim was to capture a wide range of perspectives relating to the subject, included extreme cases so as to gain deeper understanding on the phenomenon.